Skip to content

 A hero image with an icon representing AI writing

-Spoiler alert: as you might expect, both have flaws.
-But that's ok.
-This technology is changing all the time, and both AI content detectors and the engines creating the AI content they're detecting will improve.
+As you might expect, AI content detectors are far from perfect, but most are skilled at spotting several common patterns found in generative AI outputs, such as an overuse of niche words and a predictable structure.
+At the same time, LLMs are evolving all the time, and both AI content detectors and the generators they're detecting will improve.
 It's just a case of whether the detectors can keep pace with the generators.

 I spent considerable time testing loads of AI content detectors to narrow it down to the six best apps.
 Here they are.